darktjm/gamesup/README.md

 orphans and what would be downloaded while disconnected.
 Look in the `lgogdownloader` subdirectory; it should be obvious which patch is which.
 I may propose those upstream some day if I get things in order.
-I also use one support script currently: `gog-checkpatch` was written before the March 2017 great gog renaming, when version numbers could be easily compared, so it no longer really works.
+I also use two support scripts currently: `gog-checkpatch` was written before the March 2017 great gog renaming, when version numbers could be easily compared, so it no longer really works.
 Its purpose is to detect if I have to install a patch to the latest full download.
-Currently, only Dragon Age: Origins Ultimate is detected by the script (I used to have more, but don't remember which).
+Currently, only Dragon Age: Origins Ultimate is detected by the script (I used to have more, but don't remember which).  `chkorph` adds full download directory orphan checks to check-orphans.
+That way, when I hide a game or gog changes the game ID/name, I notice it.

 nonet
 =====